timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/reading-arrays-hashes-blocks.md

 #### You'll be trying this soon, but first – iterating!

-Now the good stuff – looping through our array and doing something with each value.
+Now the good stuff: looping through our array and doing something with each value.

-**How did we iterate over an array in JS?** It was pretty convoluted:
+**How did we iterate over an array in JS?** We saw for loops:

 ```js
 for (var i = 0; i < numbers.length; i++) {